Ron Lesser

-Early life & Education
+Early life and education

 Born in Manhattan in 1941, Lesser was an only child.
 When he was around age 9 he discovered comic book drawings and gravitated to the mid 20th century cartoonists like Alex Raymond (Flash Gordon), Milton Caniff (Terry and the Pirates), and Al Capp (Li'l Abner).
 Around the age of 12, Lesser began drawing comics and later graduated from New York City's High School of Music & Art before studying one semester at the Pratt Institute in New York in 1958.
 Shortly after leaving Pratt, Lesser enrolled in the Art Students League of New York (ASL) and solely studied for four years under Frank J. Reilly, a teacher of drawing, painting, and illustration.
 There, Reilly taught the tradition and techniques of the French Fine Arts Academy of the 19th and 20th centuries while also offering several publisher-sponsored contests for students to join.
 Two Western paintings Lesser did while he was a Riley student became his first paperback covers.
 One was used on one side of the Ace Books Double Lead In His Fists (D-276 WE, 1958) by Tom West.
 The second, a Riley contest winner, was used for the Berkley Books paperback War Country (G433, 1960) by William O. Turner.